Dr. Enuf: Early product heritage with Mountain Dew

 The drink is still produced to this day by Tri-Cities Beverage.
 Dr. Enuf is available in original, Diet, Herbal and Diet Herbal varieties.
 A bottle of any of the varieties contains at least 80% of the recommended daily nutritional requirement of thiamine (Vitamin B1), niacin (Vitamin B3), potassium and iodine.
 The herbal varieties also contain ginseng and guarana, and are cherry flavored.

 Availability

-Dr. Enuf is widely distributed in the Bristol-Kingsport-Johnson City region of Northeast Tennessee, plus parts of southwestern Virginia and western North Carolina.
+Dr. Enuf is widely distributed in northeast Tennessee, particularly in the Tri-Cities, plus parts of southwestern Virginia and western North Carolina.

 While hard to find, Dr. Enuf is available in select locations throughout the Southeast as well as at many Cracker Barrel locations throughout the country.
 It is also available at Pal's restaurant locations.

 As of 2022, Dr. Enuf is also available in Eastern Kentucky.